wuboy0307/out-of-placebook/README.md

 Out of Placebook allows users to:
   - Easily share posts, links and photos with their friends.
   - Keep in touch via real-time chat.
   - See their friends' recent activity all in one place on their newsfeed.
+In real-time.

 ## Structure
 ### Back End